JeffreyBenjaminBrown/digraphs-with-text/README.md

     turtles #are safe ##because turtles #have shells
     I #like pizza ##because of course

 Enter that data by pressing M-Enter (Alt-Enter).
-Now those statements, and every object and relationship they involve, are in the graph.xs  (The number of hash marks indicates the precedence of the relationships.
-To read more about that language for entering data, see [The Hash Language](Hash/the-hash-language.md).)
+Now those statements, and every object and relationship they involve, are in the graph.
+(The number of hash marks indicates the precedence of the relationships.
+For more detail, see [The Hash Language](Hash/the-hash-language.md).)

 Press Tab to go to the other window.
 Type `/a` and press M-Enter.
 Now you see all (/a stands for "all") things in the graph.
 Type `/any ##because turtles #have shells` and press M-Enter.
+Now you see the two expressions that match that query.

 Try adding (in the data-entry window) a few more statements: